Geograpsus severnsi

 Geograpsus severnsi is an extinct species of land crab from Hawaii.
 It died out shortly after humans colonized the Hawaiian Islands.
 It is the first known documented crab to become extinct after the ice age.

 Distribution

-Specimens of G. severnsi have been recovered from several of the Hawaiian high islands, including Hawaiʻi, Maui, Oʻahu and Kauaʻi.
+Specimens of G. severnsi have been recovered from several of the Hawaiian volcanic islands, including Hawaiʻi, Maui, Oʻahu and Kauaʻi.
 They have been found up to 2 km inland, and at altitudes of up to 950 m.
 Its range appears to have overlapped with that of the more coastal G. crinipes, a species which is widespread across the Indo-Pacific.

 Description

 Geograpsus severnsi was probably the largest species in the genus.
 Based on the size of sternites, its carapace width may have been up to 66 mm.
 Its claws were 20–49 mm long, and in all the specimens with both claws preserved, the right claw was larger than the left.
 Most of the known specimens are males, but this is thought to reflect behavioral differences between the sexes, rather than an extreme sex ratio in the population.
 This is also seen in the Ascension Island species Johngarthia lagostoma, where females are likely to die on their reproductive migration.
 It is therefore likely that G. severnsi had a similar ecology to other land crabs.
 It would have been an omnivore and a predator, possibly feeding on insects, land snails and bird's eggs.
 Outside the genus Geograpsus, there are no truly terrestrial crabs in Hawaii; the only well documented species is Chiromantes obtusifrons, which may move up to 50 m inland, at elevations up to 10 m.